Sometimes a Bloody Mary is too intense. Sometimes you don’t want to crack open a bottle of Champagne just to pour a mimosa or two.

 - 1 cup (8 fluid ounces) freshly squeezed orange juice, from about 2 large navel oranges

 - 1 cold 12-ounce bottle of beer, such as a Belgian white, hefeweizen, sour beer, or juicy IPA

-- Divide the orange juice between two glasses.
+- Divide the orange juice shandy between two 12-ounce glasses.

 Amount Per Serving: Calories: 474Total Fat: 1gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 33mgCarbohydrates: 58gFiber: 4gSugar: 26gProtein: 5g

 The nutritional information above is computer-generated and only an estimate.